kcm2/ab/docs/references/angelbeats/abanime.rst

 * Kanade emerges from smoke.
 * Yuri shoots her, and hits her in the left leg, above the knee.
 Kanade then uses a skill to remove the bullet with no remaining injury to her. [#bulletwound]_
 * Chaa blows up the guild.
 Kanade falls from what is the top of the guild.

+.. [#bulletwound] Contradiction: Later on, Kanade was shown to have injuries and scars.
+This shows a bullet being removed with no left over injury.

 Episode 3
 -----------